Enjoy This Post? Share the Love!

 - Be really careful as to pain killers or drugs that are on controlled lists.

 The good news is that most of the things we worry about won’t happen.
 Just use good sense abroad as you would at home, and plan before you head out on travel.
-Be sure to follow our June 2019 blog, “5 Solo Traveler Tips-Staying Healthy Abroad“.
+Be sure to check out our blog, “5 Solo Traveler Tips-Staying Healthy Abroad“.